RithvikRao7/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is my personal portfolio, where you can contact and look at my work
+This is my personal portfolio, where you can contact and look at my work.